zenml-io/zenml/examples/custom_code_deployment/README.md

-Both pre- and post-processing are very essential to the model deployment process since the majority of the models require a specific input format which requires transforming the data before it is passed to the model, and after it is returned from the model. with ZenML 0.13 we can now ship the model with the pre-processing and post-processing code to run within the deployment environment.
+Both pre- and post-processing are very essential to the model deployment process since the majority of the models require a specific input format which requires transforming the data before it is passed to the model, and after it is returned from the model.
+With ZenML, we can now ship the model with the pre-processing and post-processing code to run within the deployment environment.
 The custom code deployment is only supported for the KServe and Seldon Core model deployer integrations at the moment.

 Note: As this example can be considered an advanced feature of the deployment